 - 1) Your Photo.
 Election workers know looks can change, but please make sure that if your appearance has significantly changed that your photo still reasonably resembles you. - 2) Your Name.
 Poll workers will be looking to see that your name matches what is on the poll book.
 It doesn't need to be an exact match.
 For example, if your ID says "Robert" but your voter registration says "Bob," that's ok! - 3) An Expiration Date.
-They will be checking to see that your Passport is either unexpired or has expired since the last November General Election (currently November 4, 2014).
+They will be checking to see that your Passport is either unexpired or has expired since November 4, 2014 (currently the last General Election).

--U.S. PASSPORT AS PHOTO ID FOR VOTING-Information Provided by the State of Wisconsin Government Accountability Board
+-U.S. PASSPORT AS PHOTO ID FOR VOTING-